iterative/dvc.org/static/docs/commands-reference/config.md

 - `cache.ssh` - name of an [SSH remote to use as external cache](/doc/user-guide/external-outputs#ssh).

-- `cache.s3` - name of an [Amazon S3 remote to [use as external
+- `cache.s3` - name of an [Amazon S3 remote to use as external
   cache](/doc/user-guide/external-outputs#amazon-s-3).

-- `cache.gs` - name of a [Google Cloud Storage remote to use as external cache](/doc/user-guide/external-outputs#google-cloud-storage.
+- `cache.gs` - name of a [Google Cloud Storage remote to use as external cache](/doc/user-guide/external-outputs#google-cloud-storage).

 - `cache.hdfs` - name of an [HDFS remote to use as external cache](/doc/user-guide/external-outputs#hdfs).